Spain

 Corporate - Significant developments

-Over the past year, the following significant amendments have been made to Spanish law on the taxation of companies:
+Last reviewed - 30 June 2024Over the past year, the following significant amendments have been made to Spanish law on the taxation of companies:

-Royal Decree Law 4/2024
+Royal Decree-Law 4/2024

-• The CIT capitalisation reserve incentive is modified for tax periods starting as from 1 January 2024.
+- The CIT capitalisation reserve incentive is modified for tax periods starting from 1 January 2024.
 In this regard, the reduction percentage is increased from 10% to 15% and the equity maintenance period and the period during which the reserve may not be distributed is reduced from five to three years, with a transitional scheme according to which the three-year period will also be applicable to the incentives whose maintenance period has not expired.

-• The tax incentives established in the Municipal Real Estate Tax and the Business Activity Tax for the Island of La Palma are extended during 2024.
+- The tax incentives established in the Municipal Real Estate Tax and the Business Activity Tax for the Island of La Palma are extended during 2024.

-• From 1 January 2025 and without a time limit, the 4% VAT reduced rate will be applicable to olive oil.
+- From 1 January 2025 and without a time limit, the 4% VAT reduced rate will be applicable to olive oil.

 Constitutional Court judgment 11/2024, on Royal Decree-Law 3/2016

-• The introduction for the same taxpayers of an additional limit to the application of tax credits for the avoidance of double taxation, both international and internal, as a result of which the sum of both tax credits could not exceed 50% of the taxpayer's gross tax liability.
+- The introduction for the same taxpayers of an additional limit to the application of tax credits for the avoidance of double taxation, both international and internal, as a result of which the sum of both tax credits could not exceed 50% of the taxpayer's gross tax liability.

 However, this judgment does not have full retroactive effects.
-Therefore, the tax liabilities accrued for CIT purposes that have been definitively determined by a final judgment with res judicata effect or a definitive administrative decision, the assessments that have not been contested, and the self-assessments whose rectification has not been requested at the date of the judgment, cannot be reviewed.
-This means that only companies that have appealed the assessments or requested rectification of the self-assessments before the publication of the judgment in the Spanish Official Gazette will be able to benefit from the repeal the Royal Decree-Law
+Therefore, the tax liabilities accrued for CIT purposes that have been definitively determined by a final judgment with res judicata effect or a definitive administrative decision, the assessments that have not been contested, and the self-assessments whose rectification has not been requested at the date of the judgment cannot be reviewed.
+This means that only companies that have appealed the assessments or requested rectification of the self-assessments before the publication of the judgment in the Spanish Official Gazette will be able to benefit from the repeal the Royal Decree-Law.

-Although a Royal Decree-Law can be used to establish, modify, or repeal taxes in emergency situations, the Constitutional Court understands that Royal Decree-Law 3/2016 exceeds the material limit provided for Royal decree-laws on tax matters, affecting the duty to contribute to the funding of public expenditure.
-According to the Constitutional Court, the amendments introduced alter essential elements of CIT, such as the tax base and the amount payable, affect the determination of the tax burden, and have a notable impact on a basic part of the tax system, affecting the essence of the CIT taxpayers’ duty to contribute.
-Furthermore, the Court recalled that the Royal decree-law in question is connected to Royal Decree-law 2/2016, which was already declared unconstitutional for the same reason by the Court’s judgment 78/2020, and which increased payments on account of CIT of large companies.
+Although a Royal Decree-Law can be used to establish, modify, or repeal taxes in emergency situations, the Constitutional Court understands that Royal Decree-Law 3/2016 exceeds the material limit provided for Royal Decree-Laws on tax matters, affecting the duty to contribute to the funding of public expenditure.
+According to the Constitutional Court, the amendments introduced alter essential elements of CIT, such as the tax base and the amount payable, affect the determination of the tax burden, and have a notable impact on a basic part of the tax system, affecting the essence of the CIT payers’ duty to contribute.
+Furthermore, the Court recalled that the Royal Decree-Law in question is connected to Royal Decree-Law 2/2016, which was already declared unconstitutional for the same reason by the Court’s judgment 78/2020, and which increased payments on account of CIT of large companies.

 Royal Decree-Law 8/2023